 As part of its mortgage banking activities, the Company enters into interest rate lock commitments, which are commitments to originate loans whereby the interest rate on the loan is determined prior to funding and the customers have locked into that interest rate.
-The Company then either locks the loan and rate in with an investor and commits to deliver the loan if settlement occurs (Best Efforts) or commits to deliver the locked loan to an investor in a binding (Mandatory) delivery program.
-Certain loans under rate lock commitments are covered under forward sales contracts are recorded at fair value with changes in fair value recorded in mortgage banking revenue.
+The Company then either locks the loan and rate in with an investor and commits to deliver the loan if settlement occurs (Best Efforts).
+Certain loans under rate lock commitments are covered under forward sales contracts.
+Forward sales contracts are recorded at fair value with changes in fair value recorded in mortgage banking revenue.
 Interest rate lock commitments and commitments to deliver loans to investors are considered derivatives.
-The market value of interest rate lock commitments and best efforts contracts are not readily ascertainable with precision because they are not actively traded in stand-alone markets.
+The market value of interest rate lock commitments and best-efforts contracts are not readily ascertainable with precision because they are not actively traded in stand-alone markets.
 The Company determines the fair value of rate lock commitments and delivery contracts by measuring the fair value of the underlying asset, which is impacted by current interest rates and takes into consideration the probability that the rate lock commitments will close or will be funded.